Wluper/matilda/README.md

 (MATILDA)$ pip3 install -r requirements.txt
 ```

-### Option A) Running the Server with flask (WSGI) or gunicorn
+### Option A) Running the Server with Flask (WSGI) or Gunicorn

-Assuming you have just followed the steps to Download and Install Requirements
+Assuming you have just followed the steps to "Downloading & Installing MATILDA Module Requirements"
 and you have a mongoDB locally installed on your system:

 ```bash